disaster37/charts-1/incubator/rundeck/README.md

-volumeMounts | volumeMounts to add to the rundeck container | "" initContainers | can be used to download plugins or customise your rundeck installation | "" sideCars | can be used to run additional containers in the pod | ""
+volumeMounts | volumeMounts to add to the rundeck container | "" initContainers | can be used to download plugins or customise your rundeck installation | "" sideCars | can be used to run additional containers in the pod | "" nginx.enabled | Permit to not deploy nginx pod | true

 ## AWS & K8s Permissions